Katerina Harvati

 Katerina Harvati (Κατερίνα Χαρβάτη; born 1970 in Athens) is a Greek paleoanthropologist and expert in human evolution.
 She specializes in the broad application of 3-D geometric morphometric and virtual anthropology methods to paleoanthropology.
 Since 2009, she is full professor and director of Paleoanthropology at the University of Tübingen, Germany.
-From 2020 to 2023 she was Director of the Institute for Archaeological Sciences and since 2023 she is Director of the Senckenberg Centre for Human Evolution and Palaeoenvironment at the University of Tübingen.
+From 2020 to 2023 she was Director of the Institute for Archaeological Sciences and since 2023 she is Director of the Senckenberg Centre for Human Evolution and Palaeoenvironment, both at the University of Tübingen.

 Life

 Harvati is a graduate of Columbia College, New York, where she earned a B.A. in Anthropology 1994 (summa cum laude).
-Four years later, she received her master's degree in Anthropology at Hunter College, City University of New York.
-After having been awarded with her Ph.D. at the Graduate Center of the City University of New York in 2001 she worked as a tenure-track assistant professor at New York University.
+Four years later, she received her master's degree in Anthropology at Hunter College, City University of New York (CUNY).
+After having been awarded with her Ph.D. at the CUNY Graduate Center in 2001, she worked as a tenure-track assistant professor at New York University.

+Career

 From 2004 to 2009, she was senior researcher at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
-In 2005, she also became also adjunct associate professor at the City University of New York Graduate School.
-In 2009 she was appointed full professor at the University of Tübingen and director of Paleoanthropology.
+In 2005, she also became also adjunct associate professor at the CUNY Graduate Center.
+In 2009 she was appointed full professor at the University of Tübingen and director of Section of Paleoanthropology.
 In 2010, she was elected fellow of the American Association for the Advancement of Science for her contributions to Paleoanthropology.
-In 2014 she was awarded the Research Award of the State Baden-Württemberg, and in 2021 the Leibniz Prize of the German Research Foundation, the highest academic recognition in Germany.
-She was elected member of the German National Academy of Sciences Leopoldina in 2022.